(Pocket-lint) - Facebook-owned Instagram has a copycat Snapchat feature: Stories.

 With Snapchat Stories, you can broadcast multiple snaps (videos and photos) taken throughout the day, complete with overlays of doodles and stickers and filters and masks.
 This 'reel of snaps' will disappear after 24 hours, thus maintaining Snapchat's ephemeral vibe.
 If you want to repopulate your story reel, just take more videos and photos and continue to broadcast them.

-Now, here's where Instagram comes in: It's obviously one of the most popular photo-sharing apps today, though it's facing some stiff competition, like from Snapchat, which it unsuccessfully tried to buy before launching a similar app (that failed to take off).
+Now, here's where Instagram comes in: It's obviously one of the most popular photo-sharing apps today - it has 1 billion active monthly users - though it's facing some stiff competition, from the likes of Snapchat, which it unsuccessfully tried to buy before launching a similar app (that failed to take off).
 Flash forward to now.
 Instead of trying to buy Snapchat again, Instagram is straight up copying the app with its own Stories feature.

 Here's everything you need to know about Instagram Stories.

 - Instagram is becoming an OpenTable for hair appointments and more